wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 Tested on ClearPass 6.9.13 and BigIP 14.1.4.6.

 The ClearPass F5 Tech Note can be found here: https://www.arubanetworks.com/techdocs/ArubaDocPortal/content/cp-resources/cp-tech-notes.htm (Click the link for F5 Load Balancers)

+## Version 1.2

+Enhanced logging
+Added password encryption
+Fixed cleanup
+Improved PID management
+Improved error detection

+# Password Encryption

+First, generate a secure 32 random character (or longer) decryption key.
+Save this key into a text file temporarily.
+Import this file into your LTMs and GTMs as an iFile: System > File Management > iFile List.

+Choose your text file and name the file EXACTLY this name: sim_cp_login.key

+Make sure this is available on EVERY device - remember, GTMs don't sync this.

+Then run this command:

+echo 'your-password' | openssl enc -aes-256-cbc -base64 -k 'your-decryption-key'

+This is your encrypted password.

+Save the encrypted password as a variable in the monitor with the name ENCRYPTED_PASSWORD.